 However, statistics are scarce as almost all persons, organizations and states involved have no interest in revealing the true situation: Qatar needs the domestic staff to work in households, but has a shame culture and does not want a bad reputation.
 Also, the home countries of the housemaids need the money coming in from the thousands of migrants working in the Gulf states and do not want to put their economic interests at stake, although Philippine President Duterte did impose a temporary travel ban to Kuwait, after the body of a Philippine house-maid was found in a Kuwaiti family freezer in 2018 (World Asia, 16 February 2018).

 The employers of abused housemaids are either the perpetrators of the abuse themselves or have no real interest in their well-being.
 The housemaids themselves are often ashamed because of the abuse and do not want to be seen as "dirty", whether in Qatar itself or by their family at home.
 In addition, many provide a very much needed source of income for their families in their home countries.
 The home families are proud of the work being done in Qatar, and the housemaid does not want to disappoint her family.

-For the above reasons, a symbolic number of ten Christian house-maids being (sexually) abused because of their faith has been scored for the WWL 2022 reporting period.
+Therefore, statistics and evidence of sexual abuse are very difficult to provide.
+It is also difficult to prove that any sexual abuse is due to the house-maid being a non-Muslim.
+Nevertheless, given the high number of Christian expatriates in the country, conservative estimates agree that at least 10 Christian house-maids were (sexually) abused in the WWL 2023 reporting period, with their faith being one of the factors making them more vulnerable.